 Where do you rehearse?

-We are transitioning to a new venue with better access, so our rehearsals are now at West Ryde Community Centre Hall, 3-5 Anthony Rd, West Ryde.
+We have moved to West Ryde Community Centre Hall, 3-5 Anthony Rd, West Ryde.
 Convenient parking is available across the road under the Coles supermarket.
-Please call 02 9630 2561 to confirm.

 Do I need to read music?